souldanger/jekyll-pwa-workbox/README.md

 Add the following two blocks to an existing JS file:

+*this must be on top of JS file, so that the script-src can be generated*
 ```
 ---
 layout: null
 ---
 ```

-*must be on top of JS file, so that the script-src can be generated)*
+*this snippet can live anywhere in your JS file*
 ```javascript
 window.onload = function () {
     var script = document.createElement('script');